Find out how SlackBow Balance Training can alleviate pain in your life.

 I brought a SlackBow to our annual Association for Comprehensive Energy Psychology (ACEP) retreat in Oracle, AZ.

 One of the board members, Dr. Greg Nicosia took to the SlackBow in a big way.
 He spent much of his time during the breaks using our protocol to train on the SlackBow.

-At breakfast the next morning Greg excitedly reported to me that in the last several months he has had pain and tightness on the upper hamstring on left leg and that over the months he has been constantly trying stretch those muscles out with no success.
+At breakfast the next morning Greg excitedly reported to me that in the last several months he has had pain and tightness on the upper hamstring on his left leg and that over the months he has been constantly trying stretch those muscles out with no success.
 His effort to stretch the hamstring was attempting to touch his toes but could only reach to 6 inches above his ankles.